What is Raynaud’s Disease?

 Many passengers with Raynaud’s simply fly with warm socks and blankets to combat the often chilly air-conditioning on planes and exercise their feet throughout the trip by walking around or flexing while seated.

-It’s likely that you won’t particularly need put on any socks or any other additional layers of clothing during the flight if you already feel comfortable.
+It’s likely that you won’t particularly need to put on any socks or any other additional layers of clothing during the flight if you already feel comfortable.
 However, if you know you’re on an especially long flight then it’s probably wise to bring some aboard just in case.

 Your GP might even recommend support stockings to help prevent DVT when flying, but this might not be suitable for everyone.